Looking to the Future

 That said, with all the fear and uncertainty circling around right now due to COVID-19, coronavirus, we here at Refreshing Mountain want to bring you some encouragement and reassurance about how we provide a safe, clean space for our guests.
 Our property provides 100 acres of outdoor space, low volume of people, and much of how we designed operations keeps our guests within a healthy social distance of one another.
+We also adopted these social distancing best practices for our events.
 Providing space for people to relax and enjoy the sun and fresh air is important to the health of all individuals- especially at a time like this.

 With this in mind here are a few things that are just “standard practice” for us, even before the recent concerns about COVID-19, so they aren’t really “new” for us.
 They are just being highlighted right now to help provide comfort about the clean, fresh air environment your family or group will enjoy during your retreat away with us.